Latency Adjustable Transformer Encoder for Language Understanding: Experiments

 \subsection{Ablation Studies}

 Table~\ref{tab4} presents the ablation study on the proposed self-attention layer.
-The first row of the table presents the original BERT\textsubscript{base} results, and the subsequent rows are the results of the self-attention layer with different types of word-vector sorting strategies.
+The first row of the table presents the original BERT-base results, and the subsequent rows are the results of the self-attention layer with different types of word-vector sorting strategies.

 The first approach involves removing the concluding word-vectors from the contextual sequence without the use of a sorting layer.
 The second approach employs the Random-Sort-Layer, which shuffles word-vectors and randomly eliminates them.
 The final and better strategy is the proposed strategy that incorporates the SV-Sort-Layer that arranges word-vectors according to their Score values, subsequently removing the concluding word-vectors.